ryansheehy0/Cheat_Sheets/Bug_Bounties/cybersecurity_curriculum.md

 	- XML External Entity (XXE)
 	- Default credentials and Insecure server configurations
 	- Authoritative Zone Transfer(AXFR) on port 53
+	- Sub-domain takeover
 - Recon
 	- Find hidden URLs
 - Browser tools

 - Make a bug bounty check list
-	- Find all open subdomains in scope
+	- Find all open subdomains and paths that are in scope